radiomix/backup-instance-to-ebs/README.md

 ###X509
 **Step 1 generates X.509 Cert and Private Key**.
 EC2 commands partly use an X.509 certificate -even self signed- to encrypt communication.
-You can also obtain them from the AWS console under _Security Credentials_ or generate them by hand, after openssl installation.
-To generate and self sign a certificate valid for 10 years in 2048 bit type:
+You can obtain the files from the AWS console under _Security Credentials_ or let **Step 1** generate them.
 ```bash
 openssl genrsa 2048 > private-key.pem
 openssl req -new -x509 -nodes -sha1 -days 3650 -key private-key.pem
 -outform PEM > certificate.pem
 ```
-Generating the certificate asks for information included in the certificate.
+You will be asked for information included in the certificate.
 You can use the default values or input your data.
 The Certificate needs to be uploaded to the AWS console, showing a thumbprint.
 It is usefull to rename the cert and key file to reflect the thumbprint.
-Both cert and private key have to be uploaded onto the AMIs under `$aws_cert_directory`.
+Both files have to be present onto the AMI you want to bundle named `$aws_pk_path` and `$aws_cert_path`.

 #### AMIs
 The following AMIs have been successfully bundled and registered: